a physics model from first principles

 The Subatomic Particles

-Three dimensional pictures are used to explain how the model works
+The model uses words and three dimensional pictures to explain how the model works

-For example, how an electric field makes an electron move
+For example... how an electric field in the model makes an electron move

 The following animation shows the model's electron, positron, 'neutral' particle, neutrino and particle of light, interacting with the short and long electric field particles, the 01 input box lists the interactions for direct selection, the button start / stops the animation (any of the buttons can be used in pause mode)